Canal Point, Florida: Living

 Almost the entirety of Canal Point's populace is involved in agriculture.
 Most are independent farmers or employees of one of the large local sugar co-operatives, the largest three being the US Sugar Corporation, Osceola Farms, and Fanjul Sugar.
 The town has an access point to the Lake Okeechobee Scenic Trail.

 Transportation

-The Palm Tran Route 47 connects Canal Point to Pahokee, Belle Glade, and South Bay, as well as to Route 40, which links Belle Glade to Wellington.
+The Palm Tran Route 47 used to connect Canal Point to Belle Glade and South Bay(previously) via Pahokee as well as to Route 40, which links Belle Glade to Wellington.
 State Road 15 and US routes 98 and 441 move jointly northeastward through Canal Point, generally parallel to the shore of Lake Okeechobee, with the road locally referred to as E. Main Street.
 The road is adjoined by the northwest-southeast moving State Road 700, locally known as W. Main Street and Conners Highway, just south of the West Palm Beach Canal.
-State Road 700 moves southeastward and rejoins State Road 15 and US routes 98 and 441 near Twenty Mile Bend.
+State Road 700 moves southeastward and rejoins State Road 15 and US routes 98 and 441 near Twentymile Bend.